Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Introduction

-holds true in $\widehat{KR}\oben{0}(B)$. \end{con}The TIC is an interdisciplinary, still unproven, statement which combines homotopy theory, global analysis, and arithmetic.
+holds true in $\widehat{KR}\oben{0}(B)$. \end{con}The TIC is an interdisciplinary statement which combines homotopy theory, global analysis, and arithmetic.
 It subsumes known results like the local version of the Bismut-Lott index theorem \cite{MR1303026}, the Dwyer-Weiss-Williams index theorem \cite{MR1982793}, or a version of the Cheeger-M\"uller theorem \cite{MR528965}, \cite{MR498252}.
-Further special cases and arithmetic consequences are discussed in \cite[Sec.
-5]{bg}.
+Further special cases and arithmetic consequences are discussed in \cite[Sec.~5]{bg}.
+At the moment, it is still wide open.

 We now describe Lott's relation.
 We consider a short exact sequence